 Telemarketers, online scammers, even family members steal from the elderly.
 And most of it goes unreported.

-A recent study on elder fraud finds the crime may be far more rampant than authorities assumed.
+A recent study on elder fraud finds the crime is growing year-over-year.

 Elder fraud is a growing concern

-Just this March, the Federal Bureau of Investigation announced a crackdown on perpetrators of elder fraud.
-More than 260 defendants named.
+Back in March 2019, the Federal Bureau of Investigation announced a crackdown on perpetrators of elder fraud.
+More than 260 defendants were named.
 They allegedly targeted more than 2 million Americans, most of whom were seniors.

 In 2014, the FTC shut down a telemarketing company that stole millions of dollars from seniors by pretending to work for Medicare.
 In this case, the defendants told senior citizens that they would receive a new Medicare card or Medicare benefit information.
 But first, they claimed they needed to verify consumer identities using personal information, including bank account numbers.